amoe/figshare-uploader/README.md

 The program works simply.
 You prepare your uploads in Excel format, following a certain schema.
 The settings allow flexible mapping of Excel fields.

+## Why write this in C++?

+There are several reasons:

+* It was originally intended to be able to handle very large uploads.
+When saying large, I am talking terabytes of uncompressed video.
+Such a program would be difficult to make work with a web-based app.
+Authentication would also be more difficult to handle if creating a web app.
+* The Python Qt interface would be a reasonable option, but in my limited experience, it didn't provide a good developer experience.
+I had to frequently resort to reading the C++ API anyway.
+* I dislike Electron.

+There are a lot of downsides to this decision as well, but this gives you the reasoning at least.

 ## Example

 You need three files: